 Article 9: Secured Transactions (refers to the legal interests of creditors in secured transactions)

-What is a UCC filing and the UCC-1?
+What is a UCC filing?

 The UCC-1 protects the interests of the lender in the case of borrower default or bankruptcy, in which said asset(s)would be foreclosed on, seized or sold off.
 The UCC-1 is active for five years, which means that a lender will need to renew the filing to keep interests protected for loan terms extending longer than five years.
 Amendments to the UCC-1 might also be filed to update secured asset listings.